Post-doctoral position for an ‘Omic-oriented’ parasitologist/bioinformatician in Montpellier University, France

 |Claessens A*, Harris LM*, Stanojcic S*, Merrick C. RecQ helicases in the malaria parasite Plasmodium falciparum affect genome stability, gene expression patterns and DNA replication dynamics.
 PLOS Genetics 2018.||Helicase PfWRN maintains genome integrity|

 Interested in applying?
-Then please send an email to email@example.com with subject “post-doc #0001 – keep me updated”.
-I will send you a link for a formal application in late September.
-Starting date: November 2018 (to be discussed).
+Please send you application on the CNRS page, and send an email to firstname.lastname@example.org with subject “post-doc #0001 – keep me updated”.
+Starting date: January 2019 (to be discussed).